- Business & Industry

 Austin-Bergstrom International Airport (ABIA) is centrally located within the metropolitan area, less than 8 miles from downtown.
 ABIA is 34 miles from the metro’s northern most major community, Georgetown, and 34 miles from the metro’s southern most major community, San Marcos.

-ABIA has nonstop service to over 70 destinations in the U.S., Canada, Mexico and Europe, and served 15.8 million passengers in 2018.
-Airlines operating out of Austin's airport include: Aeromexico, Air Canada, Alaska Airlines, Allegiant, American, British Airways, Delta, Frontier, JetBlue, KLM Royal Dutch Airlines, Lufthansa, Norwegian, Southwest, Spirit Air, Sun Country, United, Vacation Express, and WestJet.
+ABIA has nonstop service to over 70 destinations in the U.S., Canada, Mexico and Europe, and served over 17 million passengers in 2019.
+Airlines operating out of Austin's airport include: Aeromexico, Air Canada, Alaska Airlines, Allegiant, American, British Airways, Delta, Frontier, Hawaiian, JetBlue, Lufthansa, Southwest, Spirit, Sun Country, United, Vacation Express, and WestJet.

 Austin's airport Austin-Bergstrom is entirely self-sustaining, generating its own revenue to cover its operating costs.
 The airport is growing to meet the future needs of Austin with improvements ranging from terminal expansion to parking.